sophiiehan/CruzHacks2023-Front-End-Challenge/README.md

 ## What Went Well
 Overall, the coding process was pretty smooth.
 This was one of my first projects developed using ReactJS, and I definetely learned a lot, everything from component-based architecture to connecting my front-end with a database.
 Given my background in HTML and CSS, I did not have much issues with responsiveness or rendering.

+## Future Improvements
+I definetely could have improved on the data retreival portion of this project, as well as the table display and overall code legibility.
+As of now, my knowledge of React is slightly limited, so I am not aware of how to structure my code efficiently or take full advantage of the component structure.
+However, I am definetely willing to learn and develop an even stronger foundation on ReactJS, and improve on my program design as a whole.